learn-co-curriculum/swift-optionals-reading/README.md

 #### `nil` in Swift

 The Swift programming language is a "[strongly typed](https://en.wikipedia.org/wiki/Strong_and_weak_typing)" language, meaning that object typing is enforced during the compile stage in order to reduce the risk of errors during run-time.
-Since `nil` [is its own special type](http://stackoverflow.com/questions/24043589/null-nil-in-swift-language), the Swift compiler will not allow it to be assigned to a variable of any specified class type.
+Since `nil` [is its own special type](http://stackoverflow.com/questions/24043589/null-nil-in-swift-language), the Swift compiler will not allow it to be assigned to an instance of any specified class type.

 ```swift
 var twitter: String = nil     // error